movie review

 Conclave combines the pulp velocity of a great airport read with the gravitas of high drama.
 Photo: Focus Features/Everett Collection

 This review was originally published on September 11, 2024 out of the Toronto International Film Festival.
-We are recirculating it now that Conclave is in theaters.
+Conclave is now streaming on Peacock.

 At the center of the squall is Thomas Lawrence (Ralph Fiennes), the dean of the College of Cardinals, whose job it is to run the conclave, as cardinals from around the world gather inside the hallowed sanctuary of the Sistine Chapel to cast ballots for a new pontiff.
 It’s a perfect role for Fiennes, who can do both placidity and intensity — sometimes, somehow, all at once.
 Thomas exudes gentleness and tolerance.
 He’s a deeply conflicted man who admits, in an initial address to the conclave, that he values doubt and abhors certainty — and yet, as the picture proceeds, he becomes more obsessed with controlling the outcome.